iffy/generalconference/data/eng/1976-10/046-welfare-services-essentials-the-bishops-storehouse/text.md

-# Welfare Services Essentials: The Bishops Storehouse
+# Welfare Services Essentials:The Bishops Storehouse

 My dear brothers and sisters, I would like to discuss with you this morning some of the essentials in Church welfare services, giving particular attention